markchitty/dotfiles/readme.md

 # ~~Dries~~ Mark's Dotfiles

 This repository serves as my way to help me setup and maintain my Mac.
 It takes the effort out of installing everything manually.
-Everything which is needed to install my preffered setup of macOS is detailed in this readme.
+Everything which is needed to install my prefered setup of macOS is detailed in this readme.
 Feel free to explore, learn and copy parts for your own dotfiles.
 Enjoy! :smile:

 Forked from [driesvints/dotfiles](https://github.com/driesvints/dotfiles) - read the [blog post](https://driesvints.com/blog/getting-started-with-dotfiles)